What Is Form FL-142? The Schedule of Assets and Debts Explained

 When Is FL-142 Required?

-FL-142 is required as part of the preliminary declaration of disclosure in all dissolution and legal separation cases.
-Specifically:
+FL-142 is required as part of the preliminary declaration of disclosure in all dissolution and legal separation cases:

 Both parties must serve a completed FL-142 as part of their Preliminary Declaration of Disclosure (FL-140)

-It must be served on the other party it is not filed with the court in most cases, but proof of service is filed via FL-141
+It must be served on the other party proof of service is filed via FL-141

 A Final Declaration of Disclosure is also required before judgment unless both parties waive it in writing using FL-144

-If significant assets are acquired or values change substantially during the case, the disclosure should be updated
+If significant assets are acquired or values change substantially, the disclosure should be updated

 FL-142 vs. FL-160: Which One to Use

-FL-142 the standard schedule used in most dissolution cases.
-It covers all asset and debt categories in a structured list format and is sufficient for the majority of cases
+FL-142 the standard schedule used in most dissolution cases, sufficient for the majority of cases

-FL-160 a more detailed property declaration used in cases with significant, complex, or disputed assets such as business interests, multiple real properties, or substantial investment portfolios
+FL-160 a more detailed property declaration for cases with complex or disputed assets

 How to Complete FL-142: Section-by-Section Guide